biolab/orange2/docs/reference/rst/Orange.evaluation.testing.rst

 .. literalinclude:: code/testing-example.py

 Different evaluation techniques are implemented as instance methods of :obj:`Evaluation` class.
-For ease of use, an instance of this class in created at module loading time and instance methods are exposed as functions with the same name in Orange.evaluation.testing namespace.
+For ease of use, an instance of this class is created at module loading time and instance methods are exposed as functions with the same name in Orange.evaluation.testing namespace.